Sakura thought she was out of tears.

 Giovanni is quiet, a moment.
 “Let me rephrase.
 You confessed to what you did and why you did it.
 But you could have just stabbed him with a knife, risked an investigation, at worst gone to prison for a decade or two.
 You could have attacked him with your pokemon openly, thrown your life away to ensure his death.
 Instead you were meticulous.
 You tried to thread the needle, tried to make it look natural.”

 She stares at him, unsure of what to say.
 Of what he wants from her.
-Her numbness is still fading, her awareness of her body and situation only growing in her final moments, and she’s not sure she should thank him for that.
+Her numbness is still fading, her awareness of her body and situation continuing to grow in her final moments, and she’s not sure she should thank him for that.

 “You wanted to live,” he says simply.
 Not a question.